piguman3/boludos/syscalls.md

 ```
 4 chars for the syscall's name, and then the parameters

-For example, to print "Hello world", you do:
+For example, to print "Hello world", without any line breaks:
 ```
 PRNTHello World\0
 ```